-- 1. The return of a patrimonial (or wealth-based) society in the Old World (Europe, Japan).
+- 1. The long-run dynamics of income inequality.
+The end of the Kuznets curve, the end of universal laws.
+Country-specific institutions and policies matter: unequal access to education, labor market policies, corporate governance and managerial pay, taxes & transfers, etc. For given economic trends (e.g. globalization), different policies can lead to different inequality outcomes: see US vs Europe vs Japan. - 2.
+The return of a patrimonial (or wealth-based) society in the Old World (Europe, Japan).
 Wealth-income ratios seem to be returning to very high levels in low growth countries.
 Intuition: in a slow-growth society, wealth accumulated in the past can naturally become very important.
-In the very long run, this can be relevant for the entire world. - 2.
-The future of wealth concentration: with high r g during 21^c (r = net-of-tax rate of return, g = growth rate), then wealth inequality might reach or surpass 19^c oligarchic levels; conversely, suitable institutions can allow to democratize wealth. - 3.
-Inequality in America (" meritocratic extremism "): is the New World developing a new inequality model that is based upon extreme labor income inequality more than upon wealth inequality?
-Is it more merit-based, or can it become the worst of all worlds?
+In the very long run, this can be relevant for the entire world.
+Not bad in itself, but new challenges: financial regulation, return of inheritance. - 3.
+The future of wealth concentration: with high r g during 21^c (r = net-of-tax rate of return, g = growth rate), then wealth inequality might reach or surpass 19^c oligarchic levels.
+Conversely, suitable institutions can allow to democratize wealth.
+Strong need for more transparency about global wealth dynamics and cross-border financial assets, in rich countries as well as in emerging countries (China, Latin America, Africa).

-800% 700% Germany Market value of private capital (% national income) France 600% ■United Kingdom 500% 400% 300% 200%
+800% 700% Germany Market value of private capital (% national income) France 600% -United Kingdom 500% 400% 300% 200% 100% 1870 1890 1910 1930 1950 1970 1990 2010